Costa Rica Hanging Bridges – Which One is Best?

 NB – This is the park with the most bridges (16 in total) and offers outstanding canopy views.
 Moreover, there is an ‘easily accessible’ trail that’s perfect for those with limited mobility and although it does skip a chunk of the whole trail, it at least offers the experience to absolutely everyone

-Sky Adventures Park, Monteverde
+#3 Sky Adventures Park, Monteverde (now Treetopia Park)

 Over in the ethereal cloud forests of Monteverde is the Sky Adventures Park, a multi-adventure center that combines hanging bridges with canopy tours, aerial trams and even a herpetarium that showcases some of Costa Rica’s most unique reptiles and amphibians and a splendid hummingbird garden.
 A two-hour visit will see you walk over five suspension bridges amongst breathtaking clouds.
 SAP Monteverde offers guides, self-guided and night-time tours and is open to all ages.